guija/sprung/README.md

 ## Installation
 At the moment there is no installer available.
 Just extract the zip archive and start Sprung.exe.
-Enjoy by using the default keyboard shortcut `Ctrl+Space`
+Enjoy by using the default keyboard shortcut `Alt+Space`
 You can configure the shortcut yourself (See Settings below)
 If you want Sprung to be launched on every system startup just put a shorcut in your startup folder.
 (You can open your startup folder by typing `Win+R` -> `shell:startup` -> `Enter`)